anmolsarma/anmolsarma.in/content/post/single-step-kernel.md

 This time the Kernel shouldn't panic and you should eventually see a login prompt.
 We could have setup a user while creating the filesystem but it's annoying to have to login each time we boot up the VM.
 Let's enable auto login as root instead.

-Terminate QEMU (`Ctrl-c`, `x`), mount the filesystem image again and then create the configuration folder structure:
+Terminate QEMU (`Ctrl-a`, `x`), mount the filesystem image again and then create the configuration folder structure:
 ``` bash
 sudo mount -o loop rootfs.img mnt/
 sudo mkdir -p mnt/etc/systemd/system/serial-getty@ttyS0.service.d